Uj1797/Festive-Sales-Data-EDA/README.md

 - The EDA revealed significant differences in purchasing habits based on occupation and location.
 - Certain regions exhibited a higher propensity for purchasing specific product categories.
 - Younger age groups showed a preference for certain types of products, influencing stock and marketing strategies.

-## Visual Analysis

-Using Seaborn, Matplotlib, and Pandas, the following visualizations were created:

-1. Distribution Plots:
-   - Visualized the distribution of customer demographics such as age and purchase amounts using histograms and KDE plots.

-2. Bar Charts:
-   - Created bar charts to compare the sales performance of different product categories and regions.

-3. Heatmaps:
-   - Developed heatmaps to illustrate correlations between various customer attributes and purchase behaviors.

-4. Box Plots:
-   - Used box plots to identify the range of purchase amounts across different customer segments.

-5. Pair Plots:
-   - Generated pair plots to explore relationships between multiple variables simultaneously.

 ### Key Findings from Visual Analysis: